athirazizi/RayTracing/README.md

 # RayTracing

-Hello! this GitHub repo serves as a front to present my BSc project on "Scene Rendering using Ray Tracing (Iterative)".
+Hello!
+This GitHub repo serves as a front to present my BSc project on "Scene Rendering using Ray Tracing (Iterative)".
-In this 'README.md' file, I will explain fully the concepts related to ray tracing, and the steps to replicate the project.
+In this `README.md` file, I will explain fully the concepts related to ray tracing, and the steps to replicate the project.

 # Resources